GDGToulouse/meetup-cfp/.github/ISSUE_TEMPLATE.md

 { Please fill in this template to help us have a better understanding about you and your talk.
 Use this pattern for the issue title: [talk title] Firstname Lastname }

+Notice: We cannot reimburse travel and hotel expenses unfortunately, we are a non profit association.

 Language of the talk:
 - [ ] 🇫🇷
 - [ ] 🇬🇧